MMZK1526/Haskell-Graphs/README.md

 # Haskell-Graphs
 Implements graph-related algorithms in `Haskell`.
 Based on the Imperial College First-Year Course: 40008 Graphs and Algorithms.
-(Just starting, I'll add algorithms as the course goes on)
 For a quick guide on the algorithms, check out [Examples.hs](./Examples.hs).
 For full documentation of the functions, see below.

-Dependencies: `Data.IntMap`, `Data.Sequence`, `Data.Set`.
+Dependencies: `Data.IntMap`, `Data.Map`, `Data.Sequence`, `Data.Set`.
-Install the hackages `containers`.
+Install the hackage `containers`.
 <br />

 # Contents